The top 10 mobile games of summer 2026 on Android and iOS

 3. Honor of Kings: World — the unexpected mobile open-world

 Tencent has taken Honor of Kings — the most played MOBA in the world (yes, ahead of LoL) — and turned it into an open-world action-RPG under Unreal Engine 5.
-Released in China in mid-April 2026, the game runs on cross-play mobile/PC and the first feedback is amazing.
+Released in China in mid-April 2026, the game supports mobile/PC cross-play and the first feedback is amazing.

-Three exploratory areas at launch — Underground Ruins for dark dungeon, Dragon Valley for vertical exploration on a giant dragon skeleton, and Aerfall Highlands where mechanical mobs one-shot you if you're not ready.
+Three exploratory zones at launch — Underground Ruins for dark dungeon crawling, Dragon Valley for vertical exploration on a giant dragon skeleton, and Aerfall Highlands where mechanical mobs one-shot you if you're not ready.
 Real-time combat is solid, co-op raids work well, and most importantly: monetization is cosmetic only.
 No pay-to-win.

 The global alpha is already accessible, but the international release date remains unclear.
 If you can access it — go for it.
 It's probably the most ambitious mobile game of 2026.